 Not Going Through a Follow-Up on Healthcare

 When you don’t complete your treatment, your doctor may not be a good witness, which could hurt your claim.
-Additionally, the insurance company will know about this and may argue that you don’t have any serious injuries, which could also significantly affect your claim.
+Additionally, the insurance company will know about this.
+And they may argue that you don’t have any serious injuries, which could also significantly affect your claim.

 Giving a Recorded Statement to an Insurance Company

-It is not a good idea to provide an insurance company with a recorded statement, as you are not required to do this.
+It is not a good idea to provide an insurance company with a recorded statement.
+And it is important to note that you are not required to do this.
 The reason behind this is that you might say something that can be used against you in court.
 As such, it’s best to leave matters like this in the hands of a lawyer.

 Not Hiring A Lawyer

 It’s a huge mistake not to hire an attorney following a truck accident.
-An attorney can help you navigate all the legal matters in the case and assure you the compensation that you deserve.
+An experienced attorney can assure you get the compensation that you deserve.

 Signing a Blanket Medical Authorization